v-exec/Purity/README.md

 At the moment, _Purity_ features:

-- A series of attributes per artifact (name, image, image name, title, content, tags, file path), easily customizeable and expandable for a different layout through minimal code changes.
+- A series of attributes per artifact (name, image, image name, title, content, tags, links, file path), easily customizeable and expandable for a different layout through minimal code changes.

 - A custom text format for creating artifacts, made for intuitive human-level writing (more information on syntax below).

-- A parser for the text format, allowing custom and seamless integration of jpg, png, and gif images, links, lists grouped by tags, access to other artifacts' information, and custom styling of these elements through minimal code changes.
+- A parser for the text format, allowing seamless integration of jpg, png, svg, and gif images, links, lists grouped by tags, access to other artifacts' information, and custom styling of these elements through minimal code changes.

 - An object system separate from the layout of each page, allowing _Purity_ to be used as a content management system for various layouts.